-The CULTURE-STRATEGY FIT® Chocolate Factory Culture Simulation is a meaningful hands-on culture activity that will be vividly remembered for years into the future.
-Imagine an experience where the behaviors of leaders and their impact on significant organizational outcomes is revealed in real-time.
-Imagine that at the end of 3 hours, leaders, individually and collectively, experience profound insights into the culture currently created by their own behaviors and those needed for the future.
+The CULTURE-STRATEGY FIT® Chocolate Factory Culture Simulation is a meaningful hands-on experience that will be vividly remembered for years into the future.
+Imagine an intense, fast-paced activity where the behaviors of leaders and their impact on significant organizational outcomes is revealed in real-time.
+Imagine that at the end of 3 hours, leaders, individually and collectively, experience profound insights into the ways they influence culture, as well as how to intentionally shape and change culture.

-The Chocolate Factory Leadership Simulation provides a shared experience and language for talking, in a safe way, about the way culture is supporting and/or getting in the way of high performance and what needs to change for future success.
+The Chocolate Factory Culture Simulation provides a shared experience and language for talking, in a safe way, about the ways the current culture is supporting and/or getting in the way of high performance and what needs to change for future success.
 The objectives of the simulation include:

 - The leaders’ role in shaping and changing culture